-We have all debated this question more than once but the answer to whether or not smoking scare deer is still up in the air.
+The answer to whether smoking scares deer is still up in the air.

-When dissecting this question there are three aspects we must consider.
-First, the previous association or conditioned behavior of a white-tailed deer.
-Second, the individual personality of a white-tailed deer, and lastly the location of the scent itself.
+When dissecting this question, there are three aspects to consider.
+First, the conditioned behavior of a whitetail deer.
+Second, the individual personality of a whitetail deer.
+Lastly, the location of the scent itself.

-The interesting aspect to take from this is that not all humans are smokers, or even more accurately, very few hunters smoke.
-The common results lead to situations where smoke can have various effects.
-In a large number of cases, whitetails will have no previously established association with it.
-In some other cases they may have been exposed to smoking from non-hunters creating the possibility of no previous negatively reinforced behavior.
-Making a strong conclusion that smoking is probably far more often associated with non-threating human behavior.
+Not everyone smokes.
+Very few hunters smoke.
+In a large number of cases, whitetails will have no previously established association with smoking.
+In some other cases, they may have been exposed to smoking from non-hunters.
+That means they do not likely associate smoking with a previous negative experience.
+Smoking is probably far more often associated with non-threatening human behavior.

-But to step further as we exposed in the first book, The Urban Deer Complex, whitetails, like humans, have vastly different personalities.
-Each individual’s reaction to the scent of smoke could be different, just in that context.
-A whitetail that by nature is over cautious or timid will react in a very alert manner, most likely scared to engage the situation.
-As where other bucks maybe very curious by nature making them far less likely to survive to a mature age.
+As we exposed in the first book, The Urban Deer Complex, whitetails like humans have vastly different personalities.
+Each individual’s reaction to the scent of smoke could vary within the same context.
+An overcautious or timid whitetail will react in a very alert manner and be afraid of engaging the situation.
+Other bucks are so curious that they are far less likely to live long.

-Whitetails have the complex ability to separate experiences based on just location.
-This makes the same deer or the same group of deer unafraid of smoking on walking trails, backyards, or in other areas with regular human traffic.
-Put that scent whether identifiable or not to the induvial deer in an area that gets no human traffic and the reactions will dramatically change.
+Whitetails are able to distinguish the same experience by its location.
+A deer or groups of deer might be unafraid of smoking on walking trails, in backyards, or other areas with regular human traffic.
+That same scent detected in an area with no human traffic will result in a dramatically different reaction from the deer.

-In the end we have all known the hunter that smokes.
-Some of us even know hunters that smoke who are hugely successful at it.
-The contributing factors could be anything from great use of wind direction, thermal currents, or aggressive urban tactics like hunting from walking trails.
-It could just be a case of dumb luck or the perfect storm.
-The true lesson in it is that there are many layers involved in white-tailed deer behavior.
+We have all known the hunter that smokes.
+Some of us even know hunters that smoke who are also successful hunters.
+Any number of factors could contribute to this success despite their smoking.
+Wind direction and thermal currents could be to thank and so could aggressive urban tactics like hunting from walking trails.
+Maybe it’s a case of dumb luck or the perfect storm.